 For more on the earlier poor experiences, see [1].
 Note an excursion towards the end with more general issues than the bags of the main text.

-Note that most of my experiences since I moved to Wuppertal are with a single store, near my apartment, and that experiences can vary from individual store to individual store.
+As a caveat, most of my experiences since I moved to Wuppertal are with a single store, near my apartment, and experiences can vary from individual store to individual store.
 Formulations that speak of “Netto” will then hold true for this particular store and might or might not hold for Netto more generally.
 (However, I have a worse average impression of Netto than of its main competitors, even this one store aside.
 This especially when it comes to contempt for the customers.)

 Today, 2024-03-01, I went for a second visit—and was so turned off that this will remain my last visit for the foreseeable future.
 (Call it another three years, if I find myself in a forgiving mood.)